 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Various croup remedies can help treat symptoms in adults and children.
+These include over-the-counter medications, staying hydrated, and using a humidifier.

 Croup is a viral upper airway infection, often identifiable by a distinct barking cough.
 A person may also have a hoarse voice or raspy breathing.